Altius/Index/README.md

 Method for generating a master list / Index of DNaseI hypersensitivity sites.

 All code, implementation details and design by Wouter Meuleman and Eric Rynes.
+Docker implementation by Jemma Nelson.

 ## How to run within Docker:
 This approach is not recommended, as it will execute command serially, which will take an enormous amount of time for any real-life dataset.